Dutch Official Visit to Vietnam, Day 2

 The Crown Princely Couple had a meeting with Vietnamese students who have studied in the Netherlands and with Dutch people living in Vietnam.

 Also, in the afternoon, Princess Maxima had a meeting with some Vietnamese authorities and attended a seminar on Financial Inclusion, which talks about access to financial services in Vietnam.

 At the end of the day, the Crown Princely Couple, along with their delegations and Dutch businessmen, left Hanoi to flight to Ho Chi Minh City, where tomorrow they will start the last two days of the visit.

 More information and pictures of the visit can be found here.Filed under Dutch Royals

-Tagged Climate Change, King Willem-Alexander, Official Visit, Patronage, Queen Máxima, Vietnam, Water.
+Tagged Climate Change, King Willem-Alexander of The Netherlands, Official Visit, Patronage, Queen Máxima of the Netherlands, Vietnam, Water.